 - Crohn's disease is more prevalent in whites than in

 - In the United States, Europe, and South Africa, Crohn's

-disease is 2-4 times more common among Jewish people than among other ethnic
+disease is 2 to 4 times more common among people of Jewish descent than among other ethnic

 or social groups.